GoogleCloudPlatform/cloud-build-notifiers/lib/notifiers/README.md

 - `notifiers.CELPredicate`: This filter uses a
 compiled-at-startup [CEL](https://opensource.google/projects/cel) program string to filter on incoming notifications.
-It uses a single input variable named `event` and features the same fields as `notifiers.CloudBuildEvent`.
-For example, you can write a filter like `event.status == "SUCCESS" || "special" in event.tags` to only notify on events that are successful or have the `"special"` build tag.
+It uses a single input variable named `build`, which is the incoming Build proto from the Pub/Sub notifications.
+For example, you can write a filter like

-- `notifiers.TriggerPredicate`: This filter uses the given trigger name to filter on build events.
+`build.status == Build.Status.SUCCESS || "special" in build.tags`
+to only notify on events that are successful or have the `"special"` build tag.